 But with time, as you explore different types of papers, understanding these basic characteristics of paper can be useful.

 Calligraphy practice paper vs. Calligraphy paper for special projects

-A super important distinction about calligraphy paper is –
+Regardless of the calligraphy style you choose to practice, a super important distinction about paper is –

 - Practice paper

 - Paper for final projects (a.k.a.
 Finished pieces)